 What if I decide to keep my totaled vehicle and have it fixed?

 Many people decide to do just that but will receive less money from the insurance company.
 Why?
 Because when the insurance company takes the totaled vehicle, they can then defray their costs by selling the vehicle to a business which will then sell used parts from the car.
 You have the same ability to sell the car or pieces of it to make money. **Please be aware that once a vehicle has been deemed to be a total loss, the Department of Motor Vehicles will label it as a Salvaged Vehicle.
 If the car gets into another accident, the payout by the insurance company will be about half of what it would have been if it had not been labeled as a Salvaged Vehicle.

 What if I disagree with what the company if offering me for my totaled car?

 In this case, you may elect to go to arbitration.
-The way this works is two independent adjustors with no ties to any insurance company involved in the claim will try to agree on a fair settlement.
-If they cannot agree, a third independent adjustor will decide which adjustor is correct with their assessment and you contractually have to accept the decision.
+The way this works is two independent adjusters with no ties to any insurance company involved in the claim will try to agree on a fair settlement.
+If they cannot agree, a third independent adjuster will decide which adjuster is correct with their assessment and you contractually have to accept the decision.